oneapi-src/oneAPI-samples/DirectProgramming/C++/CompilerInfrastructure/guided_matmul_opt_report/README.md

 ## Generate an Optimization Report

 The [`-qopt-report`](https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/current/qopt-report-qopt-report.html) option enables the generation of an optimization report at compilation.
 In this sample, the report is used to show what loops in the code were vectorized and to explain why other loops were not vectorized.
-The option enables three levels of detail in the report, with `qopt-report=1` providing minimum detail, and `qopt-report=3` providing max detail.
+The option enables three levels of detail in the report, with `qopt-report=1` providing minimum detail, and `qopt-report=3` providing maximum detail.

-* `qopt-report=1` (minimum) generates a report that identifies the loops in your code that were vectorized
+* `qopt-report=1` (minimum) generates a report that identifies the loops in your code that were vectorized.
-* `qopt-report=2` (medium) generates a report that identifies both the loops in your code that were vectorized, and the reason that other loops were not vectorized
+* `qopt-report=2` (medium) generates a report that identifies both the loops in your code that were vectorized, and the reason that other loops were not vectorized.
-* `qopt-report=3` (maximum) generates a report with maximum detail, including loop cost summary
+* `qopt-report=3` (maximum) generates a report with maximum detail, including loop cost summary.

 **Note**: If you use `-qopt-report` when vectorization is disabled ([`O1`](https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/current/o-001.html)), the compiler will not generate a optimization report.

 ### Generate a Level 1 Optimization Report

-Generate a level 1 optimization report by compiling your project with the `O2` and `qopt-report=1` options.
+Generate a level 1 optimization report and compile to use the inline implementation of matrix multiplication.

 1. Change to the sample directory.
-2. Build the program with `O2` and `qopt-report=1` options.
+2. Build the program with the `qopt-report=1` option to generate the report and the [`D`](https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/current/d.html) option to specify to use the `NOFUNCCALL` implementation of matrix multiplication.

    ```
    icx -DNOFUNCCALL -qopt-report=1 multiply.c driver.c -o vec_report1
    ```

-   [`-DNOFUNCCALL`](https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/current/d.html) is used to tell the compiler to use the inline equivalent of the `matvec` function (found in `Driver.c`).

 3. Run the program.